Hotmoka/hotmoka/tutorial/Takamaka.md

 It turns out that the `InitializedNode` view has a method that allows one to read the keys of the gamete.
 Note that the private key is not in blockchain, is only in the view, a Java object in RAM.
 But wait, where is the gamete actually?
-It is an object stored in blockchain.
+It is an object stored in blockchain, not in RAM.
 Its blockchain address is publicly published by the manifest of the blockchain.
-Hence, having that manifest, we can call its `getGamete()` method to get the address of the gamete.
+Namely, having that manifest, we can call its `getGamete()` method to get the address of the gamete.
 The manifest itself is available for any Hotmoka node through the `getManifest()` method.
-There is a last problme so solve before we can put everything in code.
+There is a last problem to solve before we can put everything in code.
-Transaction requests include a nonce, to avoid replaying and guarantee their ordering.
-Hence the request to install a new jar in blockchain must specify the nonce of the caller, that is, of the gamete.
+Transaction requests include a nonce, to avoid replaying and to guarantee their ordering.
+Hence the request to install a new jar in blockchain must specify the nonce of the caller, that is, the nonce of the gamete.
 In order to get that nonce, we can call the `nonce()` method of the gamete.
-But who is the caller of this other transaction?
-The gamete itself... this is possible since the `nonce()` method is declared as `@View`.
+But which account do we use as caller of this other transaction?
+It turns out we can use the gamete itself... this is possible since the `nonce()` method is declared as `@View`.
 We will see later what this means.
 For now, it is relevant to know that calls to `@View` methods can be run with any nonce, since it is not used nor checked.
+We just use zero for it then.

-The result is the following.
+The result is the following code.
 It initializes a new blockchain and installs `family-0.0.1-SNAPSHOT.jar` in it:

 ```java